 What Is A Stroke?

-A stroke is an interruption in blood supply to an area of the brain.
-There are two main types of strokes.
-Ischemic strokes occurs when patients suffer from an interrupted supply of blood to the brain, usually by a blood clot.
-The second is a hemorrhagic stroke which occurs when blood floods the brain as the result of a ruptured vessel.
-Strokes can range from mild to deadly with the symptoms varying greatly from patient to patient.
+All types of strokes can range from mild to deadly with the symptoms varying greatly from patient to patient.
 However, patients in healthcare facilities that present signs of a stroke need a diagnosis and treatment immediately.

 Patients can experience a variety of different symptoms when having a stroke.
-Some patients will experience many symptoms, and others will experience just a few.
+Some patients will experience many symptoms, while others will experience just a few.
 Some of the most common stroke symptoms include:

 - Sudden numbness, weakness, tingling, or loss of movement in the arm, face, or leg – usually presenting on only one side of the body

 - Trouble speaking